-The Federal Communications Commission's ongoing interest in online video access issues relating to the proposed Comcast/NBCU joint venture continued apace this week, with executives from Hulu, led by CEO Jason Kilar, meeting with five separate groups of FCC staffers, including two commissioners and top aides to the chairman.
+The FCC's ongoing interest in online video access issues relating to the proposed Comcast/NBCU joint venture continued apace this week, with executives from Hulu led by CEO Jason Kilar meeting with five separate groups of FCC staffers including two commissioners and top aides to the chairman.

-According to a filing with the FCC, staffers asked about "revenue models and cost structure, program acquisition, advertising sales and audience measurement" in particular.
-More generally, the questions pertained to "future access to video content by OVPDs in the context of the emergence and continued development of online distribution business models that can enhance competition in the video distribution marketplace to the benefit of consumers, content owners and advertisers."
+According to an FCC filing, staffers asked about "revenue models and cost structure, program acquisition, advertising sales and audience measurement" in particular, and more generally "future access to video content by OVPDs in the context of the emergence and continued development of online distribution business models that can enhance competition in the video distribution marketplace to the benefit of consumers, content owners and advertisers."

-The FCC has asked a raft of online content-related questions in data requests of both companies, understandable since Genachowski has suggested that broadband is where much of the media delivery action is going to be in the future.
+The FCC has asked a raft of online content-related questions in data requests of both companies, understandable since FCC Chairman Julius Genachowski has suggested that broadband is where much of the media delivery action is going to be in the future.

-NBC may be suggesting the same thing in using the relatively new term of "OVPD," for online video program distribution, perhaps the one-day successor to the familiar acronym MVPD.
+NBC may be suggesting the same thing in using the relatively new term of "OVPD," for online video program distribution, perhaps the one-day success to the familiar MVPD.

 There was a problem.
 Please refresh the page and try again.